-Urine colour is an important indicator of your overall health, body functions and especially that of the kidneys.
-Kidneys play a critical role in filtering out the wastes, toxins and excess water from the blood.
+Urine color is an important indicator of your body functions and overall health, especially that of the kidneys.
+This is because the kidneys play a critical role in filtering out the wastes, toxins and excess water from the blood.
 The fluids and toxins are then excreted through urine.
-Any change in the urine colour is often amongst the few initial signs that the body shows thus revealing a lot about what’s happening in the body.
+Any change in the urine color is often amongst the few initial signs that the body shows thus revealing a lot about what’s happening in the body.
 The color, odor, and consistency of the urine can tell a lot about the status of your health.
 Any changes in these parameters should not be ignored.

 In addition to this, there are certain medications which can also cause red colored urine.
-Intake of certain painkillers such as ibuprofen and rifampin also give rise to red urine.
-Also, commonly used drugs for the treatment of tuberculosis, isoniazid, also at times results in orange coloured urine.
+Intake of certain painkillers such as ibuprofen and anti-tubercular drugs like rifampin also give rise to red colored urine.
+Also, commonly used drugs for the treatment of tuberculosis such as isoniazid, at times results in light red to orange colored urine.

 Although it is very rare to pass purple colored urine, there are certain health conditions which can cause this symptom.
 The colour of urine may turn purple due to an unusual phenomenon, known as the Purple Urine Bag Syndrome.
 It arises as a result of urinary tract infection due to a bacterial reaction with synthetic material of the catheter or a urine collection bag.
 So if a person has a catheter or a urine collection bag attached such as in the case of kidney disease, then the chances of passing purple colored urine is relatively high.

--The presence of an excess of calcium, phosphates and other mineral deposits in the urine is the common cause for white coloured urine.
-In other cases, severe urinary tract infection may also cause pus formation due to bacterial growth which can result in white colored urine.
+The presence of an excess of calcium, phosphates and other mineral deposits in the urine is the common cause for white coloured urine.
+In some cases, even severe urinary tract infection may also cause pus formation due to bacterial growth which can result in white colored urine.
 It is also seen that people suffering from parasite infections such as filariasis report white colored urine.
 In this case, the urine becomes thick white which is clinically known as chyluria.